Ontario +1 289 597 8838

 They help lower energy bills by reducing the need for heating and cooling systems to work overtime.

-Visual charm
+Visual appeal

 Homeowners often face a choice between double-pane and triple-pane glass.
 Both options offer distinct benefits in terms of insulation and noise reduction.
+But there are significant differences between them.

 Double-pane glass consists of two sheets of glass with an air or gas layer in between.
 This setup significantly reduces heat transfer, making your home more energy-efficient.
 It also reduces outside noise, providing a quieter indoor environment.

 Triple-pane glass takes it a step further with an additional layer of glass and insulating space.
 This extra barrier enhances thermal performance and sound insulation even more.
-Triple-pane windows are top performers in harsh climates, they come at a higher cost.
+Triple-pane windows are top performers in harsh climates, but they come at a higher cost.

 UV Protection